naibjack/naibjack/README.md

-only made this for an idv themed profile, so click on my main to see info pg's etc. i go by mocha, they/any prns, & identify w/ nb, femme, saphhic, & acespec labels.
+only made this for an idv themed profile, so click on my main to see info pg's etc. i go by mocha, they/any prns, & identify w/ nb, femme presenting, saphhic, & acespec labels.

 basic dni & usually offtab, so don't take offense if i'm afk.